Asymptotic Efficiency Bounds for a Class of Experimental Designs: Introduction

 It is common practice in the design of experiments to use baseline covariates or data from past waves to inform sampling or treatment assignment.
 An example is stratification, in which units are grouped into blocks using baseline covariates, and then randomized to treatment or control separately within each block, thereby ensuring that the covariate distribution is ``balanced'' between treatment and controls.
 In a review of a selection of research articles using experiments in development economics, \citet{bruhn_pursuit_2009} report that about $3/4$ of these articles use some form of stratification.
 Further description and discussion of such designs are given in survey articles \citep[][]{duflo_chapter_2007} and textbooks \citep[][]{imbens_causal_2015,rosenberger_randomization_2015}.
 See also \citet{bugni_inference_2018} for further references.

 Such designs have received renewed interest in the theoretical literature, with several papers deriving asymptotic approximations to the sampling distribution of estimators and test statistics in such designs \citep[see, among others,][]{bugni_inference_2018,bai_inference_2021}.
 One goal of this literature has been to design experiments that improve the asymptotic efficiency of estimators and tests.
-In the case of a binary treatment, the efficiency bound of \citet{hahn_role_1998} gives a lower bound on the asymptotic performance of estimators and tests for the average treatment effect (ATE) under experimental designs that lead to independent and identically distributed (iid) data.
-A key finding is that one can use data from past waves to design an experiment that optimizes this bound, along with a subsequent estimator that achieves the optimized bound \citep{hahn_adaptive_2011,tabord-meehan_stratification_2018,cytrynbaum_designing_2021}.
-However, the \citet{hahn_role_1998} bound not apply once one allows for randomization rules involving stratification on covariates or data from past waves.
-Can the optimized \citet{hahn_role_1998} bound be further improved using stratification or other dependence-inducing experimental designs?
+Consider estimating the average treatment effect (ATE) of a binary treatment.
+For a given experimental design leading to iid data, the efficiency bound of \citet{hahn_role_1998} gives the smallest possible asymptotic variance.
+This optimal asymptotic variance depends on the experimental protocol through the propensity score (the conditional probability of treatment given covariates).
+A recent literature \citep{hahn_adaptive_2011,tabord-meehan_stratification_2023,cytrynbaum_optimal_2023} has considered the problem of implementing an experiment that makes the variance bound of \citet{hahn_role_1998} as small as possible.

+A key component of the experimental designs proposed in this recent literature is the use of data from past waves or stratification on baseline covariates as a part of the rule for assigning treatment.
+Due to the non-iid nature of the resulting data, the \citet{hahn_role_1998} bound no longer applies.
+Thus, it is unclear whether the \citet{hahn_role_1998} bound is still an appropriate benchmark once such experimental protocols are allowed.
+Does the \citet{hahn_role_1998} bound still give the optimal asymptotic variance in such settings?
+Or does the use of stratification or other dependence-inducing experimental designs allow for further improvement that the aformentioned literature is leaving on the table?

+In this paper, we derive asymptotic efficiency bounds in a general setting that allows for such designs.
+Applied to the case of a binary treatment, our results show that the optimized \citet{hahn_role_1998} bound indeed gives a bound for the performance of any estimator or test with data from any experimental design in this general setting.
+Thus, no further efficiency improvement is possible using other experimental designs.